Indoor Swimming Pools in New York City for Families

 345 Chambers Street at North End Avenue

-This facility is set to close in December 2013.
-The indoor pool is open when school isn’t--evenings and weekends with dedicated family swim time on Thursday and Friday nights and weekend afternoons.
+This recently renovated indoor pool is open when school isn’t—evenings and weekends with dedicated family swim time on Thursday and Friday nights and weekend afternoons.
 Day passes cost $12 for adults and $10 for children under 18, and include all the facilities (but not classes).
 Memberships are also available

 New York City Recreation Centers also offer indoor pools in all boroughs, including the fantastic Flushing Meadows Corona Park Pool.
 Recreation Center membership is required to use the pools—a great deal at only $150 per year for adults and free for children under age 18.
 Hours vary and rules are enforced so please call ahead to check before heading out.
 Also, be sure to bring along a lock as few items are allowed poolside.